A new public garden, located at the heart of the campus, has been officially opened by Imperial’s President Professor Hugh Brady.

 In creating the garden, Imperial’s own sustainability experts helped to select species, with plants and trees chosen for their climate resilience and ability to adapt to a changing environment, as well as support local wildlife.

 Speaking at the opening of the garden, Imperial’s President Professor Hugh Brady said: “The rapid development of our White City Deep Tech Campus is bringing Imperial’s leading interdisciplinary research on AI, medtech, engineering biology and climate science to one of London’s most exciting, dynamic and fast-changing locations.
 The next phase of our development will see further expansion in mathematics, data and computer sciences, AI and machine learning and business.
 Outdoor spaces like this new garden are as important as the labs and buildings that surround it.
-It provides welcoming spaces for our students, colleagues, startups and local businesses to meet, host events and find inspiration.”
+The new garden provides welcoming spaces for our students, colleagues, startups and local businesses to meet, host events and find inspiration.”

 The garden is built around three interlocking lawn areas, designed to provide space for outdoor events and activities.
 The lawns are complemented by extensive seating which offers a range of places to take a break or meet informally with colleagues and friends.
 The seating and tables are made from sustainably sourced Cumaru hardwood, chosen for its durability and longevity.